 Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients Supervised Exercise Therapy (SET), (continued) Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

-Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients Transportation services Routine health-related transportation benefit includes specified quantity of 12 round trip or 24 one-way rides.
-Members are required to contact VIVA MEDICARE's transportation vendor to access this benefit.
-Please contact transportation vendor by 2 p.m. the day before your appointment.
-Saturday, Sunday, and Monday rides must be scheduled no later than 2 p.m. on the Friday prior to the trip.
-Service includes non-emergency transportation to doctor's and dentist's appointments, pharmacies and other plan- approved locations.
-Cancellations must be made up to 2 hours before your scheduled pick-up time, or it will be deducted from the number of trips remaining.
-A maximum trip distance of 60 miles per one-way trip applies.
+Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients Transportation services Routine health-related transportation benefit includes up to 12 round trip rides or 24 one- way rides.
+Please contact VIVA MEDICARE's transportation vendor via telephone or access the web-based portal to schedule a ride.
+You are encouraged to call and schedule your ride at least 24 hours before your appointment to ensure transportation is available when you need it.
+Rides may be scheduled any day of the week or time of day.
+A companion is allowed, including a service animal.
+The transportation vendor will determine the mode of transportation to be provided which may include Taxi, Rideshare Services, multi- passenger van, or other means.
+The transportation benefit includes non- emergency transportation to plan-approved locations, such as doctor's and dentist's appointments, pharmacies and other plan- approved locations.
+Cancellations must be made at least 2 hours before your scheduled pick-up time or a ride will be deducted from the number of trips you have remaining.
+A maximum distance of 60 miles per one-way trip applies.
 Weight and other limitations apply.
-Members are required to comply with the transportation vendor's safety requirements and code of conduct for behavior as outlined in the transportation flyer. \$0 for up to 12 round-trips or 24 one-way rides to a plan-approved location each calendar year.
+Members are required to comply with the transportation vendor's safety requirements and code of conduct for behavior as outlined in the Transportation Passenger Guide.
+Transportation arranged outside of VIVA MEDICARE's transportation vendor will not be covered. \$0 for up to 12 round-trips or 24 one-way rides to a plan-approved location each calendar year.
 Any amount you pay toward transportation services will not count toward the \$7,550 maximum out-of-pocket payment amount. \$0 for up to 12 round-trips or 24 one-way rides to a plan-approved location each calendar year.
 Any amount you pay toward transportation services will not count toward the \$7,550 maximum out-of-pocket payment amount.